jupdike/magpiler/README.md

 ### `src/static/`

 All static files are copied to `out/` (or served up from the server root as static files or routes with a prefixed folder).

+## Inspiration

+Magpiler is based on the limited features I used when I first built my blog with [DocPad](https://github.com/docpad/docpad), which is now unsupported and also just stopped working one day.